How to do a Backflip

 There are few acrobatic skills as amazing as the backflip.
 Sure you have front flips, handsprings, aerials and many more, but there is just something about the backflip that puts it above all the other skills.

-First a warning.
-Do not attempt any of this on your own.
+Warning: It is not recommended to attempt any of this on your own.
 Performing backflips and other acrobatics is potentially injurious, even life threatening.
 Do not attempt without the proper facilities and under the supervision of a professional.
 If you really want to learn the backflip I recommend you enroll in a gymnastics class.

 The backflip, also known as a back tuck, consists of three phases.
 The takeoff, the tuck, and the landing.
 And of course they are done in that order.